chanjuanyin/Sign_language_recognition/README.md

 This is a project done for our NTU module EE8101 Exploring DEEP in Innovation.

-Our group developed a sign-languageinterpretation model to recognise hand gestures and convert them into English words.
+Our group developed a sign-language interpretation model to recognise hand gestures and convert them into English words.

 ---